• Skip to primary navigation

 3. Structural Disequilibrium

-Structural disequilibrium arises from structural changes occurring in few sectors of the economy at home or abroad which may alter the demand for supply conditions for exports or imports or both.
+Structural disequilibrium arises from structural changes occurring in a few sectors of the economy at home or abroad which may alter the demand for supply conditions for exports or imports or both.

-Similarly, a change in supply can arise from the dislocation of production because of strikes or other political punches or natural calamities.
+Similarly, a change in supply can arise from the dislocation of production because of strikes or other political punches, or natural calamities.
 Service income from abroad may also decline because of a change in the economic situation or the economic policy of other Nations.

-Structural disequilibrium at the factor level takes place when a country’s factor prices deviate disproportionately the factor endowment.
+Structural disequilibrium at the factor level takes place when a country’s factor prices deviate disproportionately from the factor endowment.

 4. Temporary Disequilibrium